Andrettin/Wyrmsun/readme.txt

 - "Coward" units (i.e. workers) now attack back if their attacker is also "coward", or has 3 HP or less.
 - Added more voice sounds for the dwarves and goblins (by b_o).
 - Giving an order to build while multiple workers are selected will now make all of them work on constructing the building.
-- Units controlled by the human player now properly attack back.
+- Units controlled by the human player now attack back.
 - A worker right-clicking on an enemy now results in the worker attacking the enemy.
 - Units now attack barrels and doors if they are right-clicked.
 - Some fauna units now play idle sounds.